jdhitsolutions/PSTypeExtensionTools/docs/Add-PSTypeExtension.md

 True
 ```

-Define an script property called IsIPAddress which will return True if the string matches the pattern for an IP address.
+Define a script property called IsIPAddress which will return True if the string matches the pattern for an IP address.

 ### EXAMPLE 3